Quinton Lucas facts for kids

 Lucas in 2021

 Quinton Donald Lucas (born August 19, 1984) is an American politician serving as the 55th mayor of Kansas City, Missouri.
 He was elected in 2019.
-He is affiliated with the Democratic party and is the city's third African-American mayor.
-Before his election, Lucas was a private practice lawyer, community leader, city council member, and a lecturer on law at Washington University.
+A member of the Democratic Party, he is the city's third African-American mayor.
+Before his election, Lucas was a private practice lawyer, community leader, city council member, and a lecturer on law at Washington University School of Law.
 He was also a volunteer instructor at prisons in New York and Kansas, where he taught courses on constitutional law.

 Early life and education